pegasystems/pega-helm-charts/charts/pega/README.md

 installer:
   serviceAccountName: MY_INSTALLER_SERVICE_ACCOUNT_NAME
 ```
-If you require the helm charts also to provision thec service account, you can use the section `serviceAccountName` for your job.
+If you require the helm charts also to provision the service account, you can use the section `serviceAccount` for your job.

 Example: